Fragile X syndromeMartin-Bell syndrome; Marker X syndrome

 Some of these problems are present at birth, while others may not develop until after puberty.

-Family members who have fewer repeats in the FMR1 gene may not have intellectual disability, but may have other problems.
-Women with less severe changes may have premature menopause or difficulty becoming pregnant.
+Family members who have fewer repeats in the FMR1 gene may not have intellectual disability.
+Women may have premature menopause or difficulty becoming pregnant.
 Both men and women may have problems with tremors and poor coordination.

 Exams and Tests